 Donating is simple, fast and totally secure.
 Your details are safe with us and we will never sell them

-In the summer of 2008 I gave birth to my beautiful baby boy, Hadley-Ray.
-Everything was perfect.
-Approximately 6 weeks after Hadley was born I started to get severe stomach pains and sickness.
-Over the following 10 weeks I got steadily worse, lost over 3 stone in weight (rapidly) and started to pass out on a daily basis until I was eventually taken to hospital in an emergency.
-That day, they found something hidden in my intestine so I was sent immediately for scans and tests.
-The fateful consultant’s follow up appointment was just a week before my baby boys first Christmas.
-The consultant sat me down and said those devastating words that nobody ever wants to hear “I’m really sorry to have to tell you this, but you have cancerous tumours in you small bowel and unfortunately it has spread to your liver.”
-He went on to tell me that I had something called Carcinoid tumours, a rare form of slow growing neuroendocrine cancer, where tumours arise from cells that are part of both the nervous and endocrine system – the system which produces hormones (and the same cancer that Steve Jobs of ‘Apple’ had).
-For a week I was in a daze and feared the worst but as I watched my son, I knew from the beginning that I had everything to fight for…. and by all accounts it has been a fight and a half!
-I met my Consultant Surgeon for the first time at Southampton Hospital on 23rd December after being referred.
-He spent invaluable time with me going over the disease in general, the treatments available and his plan ahead (I still have his scribbled explanation diagrams to this day!)
-On Christmas Eve I started twice daily Octreotide injections to help with the Carcinoid symptoms thus helping to prepare myself for the forthcoming treatments.
-Between January and May of 2012 I had five rounds of surgery which included:
+In the summer of 2008 I gave birth to my beautiful baby boy, Hadley.
+Everything was perfect – but just 6 weeks after Hadley was born I started to get severe stomach pains and sickness.
+Over the following 10 weeks I got steadily worse, lost over 3 stone in weight and I was eventually rushed to hospital.
+That day, they found something hidden in my intestine so I was immediately sent for scans.
+At the fateful consultant’s follow up appointment, just a week before Hadley’s first Christmas, the consultant sat me down and said those devastating words that nobody ever wants to hear “I’m really sorry to have to tell you this, but you have cancerous tumours in your small bowel and unfortunately it has spread to your liver.”
+I was just 33 years old.

+He went on to tell me that I had something called Neuroendocrine Cancer, a rare form of slow growing tumours that arise from cells that are part of both the nervous and endocrine system (the same cancer that Steve Jobs of ‘Apple’ and singer Aretha Franklin had).
+For a week I was in a daze and feared the worst but as I watched my newborn son, I knew from the beginning that I had everything to fight for…. and by all accounts, 12 years on, it has been a fight and a half!
+I met my Consultant Surgeon (and knight in shining armour) Neil Pearce for the first time at Southampton Hospital on 23rd December after being referred.
+He spent invaluable time with me going over the disease in general, the treatments available and his plan ahead.
+On Christmas Eve I started twice daily injections to help with the symptoms and to prepare myself for the forthcoming difficult surgeries.
+Between February 2009 and August of 2013 I had 6 rounds of surgery which included:

 - Liver embolisation (Hepatic segment of 7th Artery).

-Removal of the primary tumour, my Appendix, 6ft of bowel and 4 stomach glands.
+- Removal of the primary tumour, my Appendix, 6ft of bowel and 4 stomach glands.

-Laparoscopic Liver resection including approximately 10cm of diaphragmatic and peritoneal tumour deposits.
+- Laparoscopic Liver resection including approximately 10cm of diaphragmatic and peritoneal tumour deposits.

-Neck dissection for removal of a tumour in the left clavicle.
+- Neck dissection for removal of a tumour in the left clavicle.

-Gallbladder removed along with two stomach tumours, 2 liver tumours and 5 stomach glands.
+- Gallbladder removed along with two stomach tumours, 2 liver tumours and 5 stomach glands.

 I would see my sons first day at school